-The Farriers Registration Council (FRC) is a statutory body which was set up in 1975 to, amongst other things, maintain a Register of Farriers and to determine who is qualified to register therein.
+The Farriers Registration Council (FRC) is a statutory body set up in 1975 to maintain a Register of Farriers and to determine who is qualified to register.

 Only Registered Farriers, Approved Farriery Apprentices or persons undergoing Council approved courses, Veterinary Surgeons or trainee Veterinary Surgeons working under supervision and persons giving first aid in an emergency situation to a horse may practice farriery legally.
 For others to do so is a criminal offence which can result in a fine of up to £1,000, legal costs of a similar magnitude and a criminal record.

-The Register of Farriers is a public document and the following information is listed for each registrant:
+The Register of Farriers is a public document and the following information is held for each registrant:

 Farriers in Parts 1, 2, 4 and 5 may carry out farriery as a business.